matej-outly/rug/rug_builder/doc/form_builder.md

 # Form Builder

-This page describes part of Rug Builder module used for generating standardized HTML forms.
+Form builder can be used for generating standardized HTML forms.
 It is implemented as an extension of vanilla Rails form builder.
-This architecture ensures that all features provided by vanilla builder are still available in Rug Form Builder.
+This architecture ensures that all features provided by vanilla builder are still available in Form builder.
+Currently Bootstrap frontend framework is used as output HTML markup.

-## Implementations

-This builder is currently implemented for:

-- Bootstrap framework
-- Gumby framework - Obsolete, DO NOT USE!

 ## Basic usage